 Factors of joy

 The first factor is Peace.
 There are many methods in Yoga for achieving peace.
 One way is to inwardly step back from all the thoughts, feelings, reactions, of our mind and heart and observe it as a witness.
-When we pursue this discipline persistently after some time, the inner tumult and disturbances run down and settles into inner calm, the second method is to invoke peace.
+When we pursue this discipline persistently after some time, the inner tumult and disturbances run down and settles into inner calm.
+The second method is to invoke peace.
 The inner experiences of Yogis paint out to a universal Peace and Silence pervading all creation at every level-physical, vital, mental – and we can try to feel and invoke it and call it into our mind and heart.

-The second factor is equanimity which means to remain calm and undisturbed under all circumstances good and bad, pleasant or unpleasant and all the unequal dualities of life like pleasure and pain, happiness and grief, success and failure.
+The second factor is Equanimity which means to remain calm and undisturbed under all circumstances good and bad, pleasant or unpleasant and all the unequal dualities of life like pleasure and pain, happiness and grief, success and failure.
 Equality also means to be free from unequal reactions to people like likes and dislikes, attraction and repulsion and have an equal goodwill for all.
-The discipline of equality consist of three stages.
+The discipline of equality consists of three stages.
 The first stage is not to be swayed, influenced, overwhelmed or get swamped by the inequalities and dualities of life and their inner reactions in us and to bear them with a calm, unyielding and equal endurance.
 As we progress further in this discipline of endurance, it creates an inner division in the being where a deeper part remains untouched by the dualities while in the surface layers the old unequal reactions goes on.
 When we are able to achieve this inner cleavage, whenever we are assailed by the unequal strokes or reactions, we can step back into this deeper calm and equality.
 The third stage is to bring down this calm and equanimity into the surface layers.

-This attachment is a bondage which cramps our mind and heart into a narrow grow.
-When we are able to overcome this attachment it bring greater freedom and wideness to our mind and heart and opens our consciousness to higher forces and energies.
+This attachment is a bondage which cramps our mind and heart into a narrow groove.
+When we are able to overcome this attachment it brings greater freedom and wideness to our mind and heart and opens our consciousness to higher forces and energies.

 The fourth factor is doing all our work as an offering and surrender to the divine which is the great discipline of Karma Yoga of the Gita.
 We will not enter into any further discussion on this subject.
 There are illuminating literature on this subject by many modern Yogis like Sri Aurobindo and Swami Vivekananda, based on their own experiences and practice of Karma Yoga.

-When all these four factors are put into practice in our work and life it can lead to a deep and more lasting inner calm and fulfilment which is beyond vital joy and happiness.
+When all these four factors are put into practice in our work and life it can lead to a deep and more lasting inner calm and fulfillment which is beyond vital joy and happiness.